mbdmitchell/MCV-chess/README.md

 As is the nature of any project, there are near-infinite ways to expand it's scope.
 At time of writing, there are a number of smaller TODOs in the code.
 Some things I wish to not covered by TODOs are:

-- Compile it for browser and have it run in the browser (using emscripten and WA)
+### 1. Compile it for browser and have it run in the browser (using emscripten and WA)
+- Write C++ code that uses OpenGL
+- Emscripten translates OpenGL to WebGL (JavaScript)
+- Emscripten compiles the rest of the C++ to WebAssembly (WASM)
+- WASM + JavaScript is run by your browser